krootee/Ghost/KiCad/Readme.md

 - [x] 3V3->5V level shifter (BSS138, see Sparkfun)

 ### Notes for Rev 3

+Schematic for Ghost ESP32 board
-- [ ] Replace MPU6050 and HMC5883 with a MPU9250
+- [x] Replace MPU6050 and HMC5883 with a MPU9250
-- [ ] Remove the TX/RX leds and BSS138 opamps
+- [x] Remove the TX/RX leds and BSS138 opamps
-- [ ] Move motor and steering connectors away from ESP32 on other board
-- [ ] Typo.
-Steering is mistakenly written as Start.
-- [ ] 6mm keepout around the mounting holes, see Sick of Beiges specs
+- [x] Breakout more of the pins from ESP32 to headers
+- [x] Add JTAG header for ESP32
+- [x] All resistors and capacitors should use footprint 0402.

 - [ ] Is the button on Sensorboard tall enough?
 (And do we need it?)
-- [ ] All resistors and capacitors should use footprint 0402.
 - [ ] Add motor driver (MCP8063?
 DRV10970?)
 - [ ] Put an LED in each corner of the Ghost Sensorboard.
-- [ ] Ground area used by U12+P3 is not connected to rest of board!
 - [ ] TCA9548ARGER has wrong footprint.
 Needs one with thermal GND pad.
-- [ ] Breakout more of the pins from ESP32 to headers
-- [ ] Add JTAG header for ESP32
 - [ ] Connect battery directly to top board
 - [ ] Add on/off switch (MFP106D, 807527)
 - [ ] Remove the IR receiver?
+- [ ] All resistors and capacitors should use footprint 0402.

+PCB
+- [ ] Move motor and steering connectors away from ESP32 on other board
+- [ ] Typo.
+Steering is mistakenly written as Start.
+- [ ] 6mm keepout around the mounting holes, see Sick of Beiges specs
+- [ ] Ground area used by U12+P3 is not connected to rest of board!
+- [ ] 4-layer board
+- [ ] Make sure no GND plane under MPU-9250, see https://github.com/kriswiner/MPU9250/issues/43

+### Notes for Rev 4

+- [ ] Replace CP2102 with CP2014 (slightly smaller, different pins)
+- [ ] Replace slide switch with side switch, f.inst: 131-6979
 - [ ] Ability to measure battery voltage.
 (LTC2943CDD, 2366039)

 ### Others